FOLahey/miyoo/README.md

 <img src=https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjCLV8vMZGRB_ctudvGIYD95Mh-EL9QI4K0Y386t8GCeBCoDs2KCcOouF4nIhHJ2j5okUfnTW9tluFRg3XXNi7oRElf-5CFKNAi7CKrmWk0adSSvaHe62F99S0WC12JxQBbxIbuimED1NtbLTvmLGQ7XJJzefLjc56Ka9He7m_ZyDQV-1ne3so/s1273/retroach.png>

+#### Achievement Compatibility
+To check and see which ROM is supported on RetroAchievements, go to the game you are interested to play on RetroAchievements and scroll down 75% through the page till you see Supported Game Files.
+In there, it will have a version number and a hash.
+You should try to source that same version number.
+To ensure that you have the correct file after you download, you can compare the hash against the one on the website.
+The hash on RetroAchievements is the long string of characters under the name of the game file.

+On Windows, you can generate an MD5 hash for the file you downloaded
+- Windows + r
+- Type `cmd` without quotes then hit enter to open a Command Prompt
+- Navigate to the same directory you downloaded the files.
+If you downloaded to Downloads, then `cd Downloads`.
+- `certutil -hashfile <file> MD5`
+- EX: `certutil -hashfile "Pokemon Red v1.0.gb" MD5`

 #### Hardcore Achievements vs Softcore Achievements
 RetroAchievements distinguishes between "hardcore" and "softcore" achievements.
 The hardcore achievements are achievements that are achieved during hardcore mode.
 Hardcore mode can be activated in the settings of RetroArch.
 Hardcore mode disables save states and cheats and other emulator hacks that could make it easier to achieve the achievement than on regular hardware.
 Softcore achievements are achievements that are unlocked while hardcore mode is not engaged.
 These mean that the use of emulator tricks could have aided in unlocking the achievement.
 Some games rely on save states to fullfill saving functionality in the game.
 These games you will have to beat in one sitting if you want to play in hardcore mode.
 Most hardcore mode games just set you back to the title screen everytime you play, softcore mode leaves you in the game where you last left off.